lewisHome/p4_Advanced_lane_finding/writeup_template.md

 This utility outputs 4 .npy files which hold the callibration constants for to remove the inherant distortion from the camera images and are written to the file containing the callibration photos.

 ### Lane Finding
+The program [lane_finder.py](lane_finder.py) can be run from the command line.

+    $python lane_finder.py -camera_data -test_data -output_file

+Here;

+-test_data is the video file you wish to process

+-camera data should be the file containing the callibration data obtained by running the camera callibration utlilty described earlier.
+The program uses the Udacity Camera as default.

+-output_file is the file path where you would like to store all processed data.
+This defaults to the 'output_images'

 ### Perspective Finder Utility